trustoverip/tswg-cesr-specification/spec/spec.md

 Let `R(B)` denote the abstract transformation function from the ‘B’ domain to the ‘R’ domain.
 This is the dual of `B(R)` above.

 Given these transformations, a complete a circuit of transformations can be completed that starts in any of the three Domains and then crosses over the other two Domains in either direction.
+All compliant implementations MUST support the transformations between all three domains.

 ##### Examples of circuits of transformations